mui/mui-x/docs/data/data-grid/server-side-data/index.md

 ## Error handling

-You could handle the errors with the data source by providing an error handler function using the `unstable_onServerSideError`.
+You could handle the errors with the data source by providing an error handler function using the `unstable_onDataSourceError`.
 It will be called whenever there's an error in fetching the data.

 The first argument of this function is the error object, and the second argument is the fetch parameters of type `GridGetRowsParams`.